DIR Return Create A Forum - Home

 inflation-proof.

-television).
-This prevents private enterprise from hijacking
+and entertainment television).
+This prevents private enterprise

-government-standardised prices by means of either purposely
+from hijacking government-standardised prices by means of either

-numbers of unessential goods.
+surplus numbers of unessential goods.

-Since all government services to a nation are monetarily
+> Since all government services to a nation are monetarily

 compensated by the government’s own means (i.e. the state